zenabu-suboi/masters_project/README.md

 # Calibrating Models to Data: A Comparison of Methods
+Calibration is the process of adjusting input parameters to identify the parameter combinations that fit your model well to data.

 This MSc project seeks to compare model calibration methods to ascertain which of the methods performs best in terms of
   - closeness to the "reference posterior"
   - Compute time.